wp-plugins/wppdf/readme.txt

 Here's a link to Working demo's and examples [Demo and Example - Premium Edition](http://demo.wppdf.org/ "Click here for Demo and Examples")

-Here's a link to the premium version [For Only $39](http://wppdf.org/ "Your ultimate flipbook software")
+Here's a link to the If you want more features such as zoom please support the development by purchasing the premium version[Its Only $39](http://wppdf.org/ "Your ultimate flipbook software")

 if you need assistant please contact us through info[@]wppdf.org